CTCycle/XREPORT-radiological-reports-generator/assets/docs/project_status_ledger.md

 - S20 passed its focused upload API and service tests (`12 passed`) on committed source/test revision `37a4b78e6ca939f8a2b6cb9e29c8fa7d46a3d41e`; see the [2026-09-23 S20 summary](../QA/validation_campaign/s20/summary-20260923.md).
-  The latest hosted run `35862434438` on pushed revision `caa4a41` passed the backend, database, API, client build/server, and lint gates but failed the client unit stage on two desktop-dialog assertions; run `35860925179` showed the same failures.
-The current working-tree test repair passes locally (`3` focused and `39` complete client tests), but S00 and S03 remain partial until hosted CI passes on the committed repair.
-An earlier same-code revision passed run `35859367232` after its own failed-job rerun.
+  Hosted CI run `35865126628` passed every configured gate on validation/test revision `2c18256`, including Ruff, backend unit tests, Pyright, PostgreSQL, API E2E, client build/server/lint, and client unit tests.
+The client unit repair also passed locally (`3` focused and `39` complete client tests).
+  S00 and S03 are `PASS` for this current Tier 0 gate scope.
+The prior failures on `caa4a41` and `5cbe2a7` are retained in the [2026-09-23 Tier 0 summary](../QA/validation_campaign/tier-0/summary-20260923.md).
   On 2026-09-23 the focused S02 gate
   again rendered the current loading screen and ready workspace after two unhealthy health responses; see the [2026-09-23 Tier 0